Notessh2a

 Extra:

-• A string written with double quotes is an interpreted string literal.
-The compiler processes escape sequences such as \n, \t, \uXXXX, and \xNN, converting them into their corresponding byte values.
-It cannot span multiple lines directly in source code.
+• Double-quoted strings are interpreted string literals.
+Escape sequences like \n, \t, \uXXXX, and \xNN are processed into their byte values.
+They cannot span multiple lines in source code.

 • Technically, a string is a read-only slice of bytes: